jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (a) refers to a provision of the Tax Administration Act 1994 that is repealed by the Tax Administration Amendment Act (No 2) 1996; and
   (b) incorporates the repealed provision for any purpose to give effect to the relevant provision,—

-### 276 Transitional and savings provisions relating to amendments to Act
+### 276 Application, transitional, and savings provisions relating to amendments to Act
-The transitional and savings provisions set out in Schedule 1, which relate to amendments to this Act that come into force on and after 1 April 2015, have effect for the purposes of this Act.
+(1) The application, transitional, and savings provisions set out in Schedule 1, which relate to amendments to this Act that come into force on and after 1 April 2015, have effect for the purposes of this Act.
+(2) The application, transitional, and savings provisions are set out in the following Parts of Schedule 1:The following table is small in size and has 2 columns.
+Column 1 is headed Part heading.
+Column 2 is headed Part of Schedule 1.Part headingPart of Schedule 1Child Support Amendment Act 2013, etc: provisions relating to amendments effective on 1 April 20151Taxation (Annual Rates for 2015–16, Research and Development, and Remedial Matters) Act 20161A

-## Schedule 1 — Transitional and savings provisions relating to amendments to Act made on or after 1 April 2015
+## Schedule 1 — Application, transitional, and savings provisions relating to amendments to Act made on or after 1 April 2015

+### Part 1 — Child Support Amendment Act 2013, etc: provisions relating to amendments effective on 1 April 2015

 ### 1 Definitions
 In this clause and clauses 2 to 8, unless the context otherwise requires,—
-  - **commencement date** means 1 April 2015 (which is the date on which Part 1 (except sections 6, 18, 19, 19A, 31, and 32) of the Child Support Amendment Act 2013 comes into force)
+  - **commencement date** means 1 April 2015 (which is the date on which the enactments listed in clause 1A(2) come into force)
-  - **new assessment** means a formula assessment made or applied for under the new provisions and applying after the commencement date to the child support year ending on 31 March 2016
+  - **new assessment** means a formula assessment made or applied for under the new provisions
   - **new formula** means the formula assessment as provided for by the new provisions
-  - **new provisions** means the provisions of this Act as amended by Part 1 of the Child Support Amendment Act 2013; and references to and have a corresponding meaning
+  - **new provisions** means the provisions of this Act as amended by the enactments listed in clause 1A(2); and references to and have a corresponding meaning
   - **old assessment** means a formula assessment made or applied for under the old provisions
   - **old formula** means the formula assessment as provided for under the old provisions
-  - **old provisions** means the provisions of this Act as they are immediately before Part 1 of the Child Support Amendment Act 2013 comes into force; and references to and have a corresponding meaning.
+  - **old provisions** means the provisions of this Act as they are immediately before the enactments listed in clause 1A(2) come into force; and references to and have a corresponding meaning.

+### 1A Application of Act to financial support for child support years ending before 1 April 2015
+(1) This Act applies on and after 1 April 2015 in relation to financial support in respect of a child support year ending before that date as if the amendments made by the enactments listed in subclause (2) had not been made.
+(2) The enactments are:
+  (a) Part 1 of the Child Support Amendment Act 2013, except sections 6, 18, 19, 19A, 31, and 32:
+  (b) sections 206 to 215 of the Taxation (Annual Rates, Employee Allowances, and Remedial Matters) Act 2014:
+  (c) sections 15, 23, and 28(2) of the Taxation (Annual Rates for 2015–16, Research and Development, and Remedial Matters) Act 2016.
+(3) Subclause (1) does not prevent—
+  (a) section 179A(3) from applying in relation to child support payments in respect of a child support year ending before 1 April 2015; or
+  (b) where section 179A(3) applies in relation to any such payments, relief being given under section 135F(a)﻿(i) in respect of any related penalties.
+(4) Subclause (1) does not limit the application of sections 17 to 19 of the Interpretation Act 1999 in relation to financial support in respect of a child support year ending before 1 April 2015.
+(5) In this clause, references to financial support in respect of a child support year ending before 1 April 2015 include a reference to a penalty imposed under this Act (whether before, on, or after that date) that is treated as being of the same nature as an amount of such financial support.

 ### 2 New provisions treated as if in force for certain purposes
 (1) This clause applies for the purpose of ensuring that, at the start of the child support year commencing 1 April 2015, the annual rate of child support payable under the new formula has been ascertained in relation to every person who is or will be subject to a formula assessment on the commencement date.